View on GitHub

 # Timeout duration for no state change

-# If the state of all PRs (each PR's phase) does not change for this duration,
+# If the state of all PRs (phase of each PR) does not change for this duration,

-# the monitoring interval switches to power-saving mode (reduced_frequency_interval below).
+# the monitoring interval will switch to power-saving mode (reduced_frequency_interval below).

 # Set to an empty string "" to disable.